Camora0/Wasteland-Reborn/loreout.md

 You, the reader, for taking your time to read this document and for playing our modlist.

-Biggie for the amazing colab and decision making to curate the best possible Fallout 4 modlist.
+Biggie_Boss for the amazing colab and decision making to curate the best possible Fallout 4 modlist.

 Alexerator, RetroPaladin, Micalov, DegenerateDak, CSEPteam, ShimSham, Grilledturkey, VishVadeva, the entire F4NV, Project Mojave and F4CW teams for providing countless of high-quality mods this Modlist uses.